almuthanna-athamina/angular-snippets/angular2.0-sample-code/README.md

 * View Template for custom component using an external .html file.
 * Importing a custom component into the app component.

-###Sample 4: Handling click events, Repeating with For, Filtering with If
+###Sample 4: Handling Click Events, Repeating with For, Filtering with If

 * Click events
 * Repeating